fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 All use of the button and LEDs has to be removed in the code as otherwise the display does not function correctly.

+## Outgoing events

+The example can send CBUS events from the buttons as follows.
+The numbers are the CBUS event numbers.
+These can be taught using FCU.

+ - 1 RIGHT
+ - 2 LEFT
+ - 3 UP
+ - 4 DOWN
+ - 5 SELECT

+  The RST button resets the Arduino.

 ## More information

 An Arduino program using the Arduino CAN Shield (MERG Kit Locker #110).